Arlotto Family Math Teachers Endowed Fellowship

 Ensign T. & Vivian R. Slayton Endowed Scholarship

-Awarded to GSE students who are first generation college students with a GPA of 3.0 or better, that wish to go into the field of education at any level.
+Awarded to GSE students, with a preference for first-generation college students, with a GPA of 3.0 or better, that wish to go into the field of education at any level.
 Counseling psychology and school counseling students are not eligible.

 As a proud alumna of Rutgers, Kathleen Slayton (GSE'72, '77) wanted to give back to the University that trained her to be a Reading Specialist in Piscataway, NJ.
 Ms. Slayton wanted to provide a scholarship that will train more good teachers for the future students in our state; in doing so, she sought to honor her mother Vivian R. Slayton, who never finished high school, and father Ensign T. Slayton, who paid her tuition through undergraduate school.
 Though her Vivian did not finish high school, she constantly stressed the importance of getting as much education as possible to open as many doors of opportunity for Kathleen.

 Graduate School of Education Alumni Association Endowed Scholarship